TheLoloS/Copilot-CLI-Unlocker/README.md

 - **This patcher:** Check the troubleshooting section above
 - **Copilot CLI itself:** Contact GitHub Support
 - **Model availability:** Check with your GitHub organization's settings

+---

+## License

+This is a utility script for personal use.
+The GitHub Copilot CLI itself is proprietary software from GitHub.